SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

   - **Generalization by projection:** This first computes an implicant of formula *F(X, Y)* then eliminates the *Y* variables from this implicant by projection.
 The projection is a cheap form of quantifier elimination.
-It is a hybrid a Fourier-Motzkin elimination and virtual term substitution.
+It is a hybrid of Fourier-Motzkin elimination and virtual term substitution.

+  - **Wide generalization by projection:** This projects several model-true implicant cubes and returns the union of the projected cubes.
+This may produce a broader generalization than the legacy projection mode when the formula admits several relevant implicant cubes.

 The two generalization functions take a parameter that specifies the generalization method.
 This parameter takes a value of type :c:type:`yices_gen_mode_t`: